 Suggest that everyone in your family comes up with a new recipe.
 Guide them to a website for inspiration (Ours is Ricardo Cuisine!).

 This one is a big hit every time: chicken and cauliflower mac’n’cheese.

 Keeping it light and fun can encourage your kids to be more adventurous at the family table.

-8- Do not trick them to eat something they don’t want to.
+8) Do not trick your kids into eating something they don’t want to

-You are teaching them that healthy eating is delicious, pleasant, and normal.
+You are teaching them that eating is delicious, pleasant, and normal.
 You are teaching them to respect their bodies, to eat what they want and to eat when they are hungry.

 It is all about teaching them to love to eat.
 It cannot be done in one single meal.